cancerberoSgx/prettier-eslint-gallery/README.md

 # Modes

- * default: using prettier-eslint
+ * **default**: using prettier-eslint with prettierLast: true
- * defaultMinifyFirst: like previous but removing spaces first
- * onlyEslintFix: not using prettier, just eslint --fix option .
-Mainly we want to see how well it behaves - we hope some day it will be ready and we won't need prettier any more (i.e all formatting rules will have fixers)
+ * **onlyEslintFix**: not using prettier, just eslint --fix.
+It still have some issues but we want to compare with 'default' modes to see how well do the work.
- * onlyEslintFixMinifyFirst: like previous but removing spaces first

 # Useful commands